sbt/sbt-onejar/README.md

 From sbt-onejar 0.3+, SBT 0.10.1+ is required.
 Users of SBT 0.7.x are directed to the [previous release](https://github.com/retronym/sbt-onejar/tree/0.2).

+Currently, you need to include the setting `exportJars := true` if you have a multi-project build.

 ## Obtaining

 Depend on the plugin by editing